alobo01/IML2/Deliver/code/README.md

   - `svm-reduction`: Compare reduction methods with SVM model
 - `recalculate`: Optional flag for recalculating training/testing results of KNN/SVM models.

-**Warning:**  Running `preprocess-dataset`, `apply-reduction` or including the `recalculate` flag is **not** necessary in order to run the analyses.
-The preprocessed datasets, reduced folds and training/testing results are already included with the code, and their re-calculation will take a significant amount of time (up to several hours).
+**Warning:** The preprocessed datasets, reduced folds and training/testing results are already included with the code, and their re-calculation will take a significant amount of time (up to several hours).
+Running `preprocess-dataset`, `apply-reduction` or include the `recalculate` flag is **not** necessary in order to run the analyses.

 Example commands:
 ```bash